Alexflames/local-degree-asymmetry/README.md

 There are 2 main python source files in the root of the repository.

 1. `main-ui.py` handles a simple self-explanatory UI for running experiments.
 2. To manually run the program open `main.py` and follow detailed instuctions on top of the file.
-In short, edit `experiment_type_num` variable on line 53 to select which type of experiment you would like to run.
-The variable is an index for `input_types` array on line 51.
+In short, edit `experiment_type_num` variable to select which type of experiment you would like to run.
+The variable is an index for `input_types`.
 Edit model parameters or select input filename.
 For models you may record trajectories of nodes specified in `focus_indices` array.

 Output: histograms with value distributions, node trajectories: both raw and processed.